fullstack-hy2020/fullstack-hy2020.github.io/src/content/2/en/part2c.md

 }, [])
 ```

-The variable <em>eventHandler</em> has been assigned reference to a event handler function.
-The promise returned by the <em>get</em> method of Axios is stored into the variable <em>promise</em>.
-The registration of the callback happens by giving <em>eventHandler</em>, referring to the event handler function, as a parameter to the then method of the promise.
+A reference to an event handler function is assigned to the variable <em>eventHandler</em>.
+The promise returned by the <em>get</em> method of Axios is stored in the variable <em>promise</em>.
+The registration of the callback happens by giving the <em>eventHandler</em> variable, referring to the event handler function, as a parameter to the then method of the promise.
 It isn't usually necessary to assign functions and promises to variables and a more compact way of representing things, which we saw further above, is enough.

 ```js
 useEffect(() => {